berthubert/galmon/README.md

 5) Populate an InfluxDB timeseries database with raw measurements and higher order calculations

-Works on Linux (including Raspbian on Pi Zero W), OSX and OpenBSD.
+Works on Linux (including Raspbian Buster on Pi Zero W), OSX and OpenBSD.

 Build locally
 -------------

-To get started, make sure you have a C++17 compiler, git, protobuf-compiler.
+To get started, make sure you have a C++17 compiler (like g++ 8 or higher), git, protobuf-compiler.
 Then run 'make ubxtool navdump' to build the receiver-only tools.

 To build everything, including the webserver, try: